 The initial term of this Agreement will be two (2) years commencing as of the executed date of the Agreement.
 This Agreement shall be self-renewing for additional one (1) year terms unless wither party delivers to the other, written notice of termination at least thirty (30) days prior to the expiration of the then current term.
 This Agreement may be terminated by either party, for any reason, upon thirty (30) days prior written notice to the other without penalty from the date of inception of signed Agreement unless otherwise specified in the Agreement.
-Upon any termination of this Agreement, (a) ACH will continue its efforts with respect to the Accounts assigned prior to and existing as of the date of termination for a period of ninety (90) days; (b) ACH will continue its efforts with respect to all Accounts where payment arrangements; and (c) Client will pay ACH the Monthly Fce with respect to the collections are received and whether received by Client or ACH.
+Upon any termination of this Agreement, (n) ACH will continue its efforts with respect to the Accounts assigned prior to and existing as of the date of termination for a period of ninety (90) days; (b) ACH will continue its efforts with respect to all Accounts where payment arrangements are being met according to agreed upon terms, until conclusion of the payment arrangements; and (c) Client will pay ACH the Monthly Feo with respect to the collections referenced in (a) and (b) above regardless of when collections are received and whether received by Client or ACH.